palant/palant.info/content/articles/malicious-code-in-pdf-toolbox-extension/index.md

 {{< toc >}}

-## What PDF Toolkit does
+## What PDF Toolbox does

-The functionality of the PDF Toolkit extension is mostly simple.
+The functionality of the PDF Toolbox extension is mostly simple.
 You click the extension icon and get your options:

 {{< img src="popup.png" width="416" alt="An extension icon showing a Swiss army knife with its pop-up open.
 The pop-up contains the PDF Toolbox title following by four options: Convert office documents, Merge two PDF files, Append image to PDF file, Download Opened PDFs (0 PDFs opened in your tabs)" />}}